-Mark Your Calendar for the 8th ESP World Conference!
+Mark Your Calendar for These Upcoming Events!

 One of the ACES long-time partnering organizations, the Ecosystem Services Partnership (ESP), will be hosting their 8th World Conference in Stellenbosch, South Africa, on November 9-13, 2015.
 In addition to many sessions organized by the ESP working groups on a wide range of topics, the conference will focus on the use of ecosystem services “for Nature, People and Prosperity”, including the role in Conservation, Livelihoods and Business.
 The conference will be held at Spier Conference Centre & Wine Farm near Cape Town.

 In December of 2014, ACES convened its fourth conference on ecosystem services, focusing on linking science, practice, and decision-making.
 In partnership with Ecosystem Markets and the Ecosystem Services Partnership, the ACES 2014 conference attracted more than 600 participants to Washington, DC, from many government, private, NGO, and academic organizations and more than 30 countries and Native American communities.

 The conference was kicked off by U.S. Forest Service Chief Tom Tidwell and USGS Acting Director Suzette Kimball, and led immediately into the rollout of the President’s Climate Data Initiative by Secretary of the Interior Sally Jewell—that was just the first day!

 As with previous ACES conferences, there were several science topic tracks that went throughout the agenda, which can be viewed in detail here.
 ACES 2014 provided the perfect backdrop for exploring the role ecosystem services could play with government and public policy, situated as it was in the shadow of the Nation’s Capital.